j-squared/puzzles/README.md

  <details><summary>Hint 6</summary>
  <p>
- Convert these numbers into letters by taking corresponding letters of the alphabet.
+  How can you convert these numbers into letters of the alphabet?
 </p>
 </details>

 <details><summary>Answer</summary>
 <p>

-Unscramble the letters to form the word AQUATIC.
+Convert these numbers into letters by indexing into the alphabet (A = 1, B = 2, C = 3, ...).
+Unscramble the converted letters to form the word AQUATIC.

 </p>
 </details>